 Malibu C Blondes is a vitamin C crystal powder that you use after shampooing your hair.
 Make sure your palm is wet, pour the crystals into it, and allow them to dissolve.
 Apply to your wet hair by scrunching it in; I end up massaging them so that it creates as little foam.
 Let it sit for five minutes so it can do it's thing — this is usually when I shave or exfoliate my body — and then rinse and condition your hair.

-It's vegan, paraben-, and sulfate-free, and adds a really gorgeous luminosity to the hair afterwards.
+It's vegan, paraben-, and sulfate-free, and adds a really gorgeous luminosity to the hair afterward.